aditya-azad/simple-ssg/README.md

 ## How to use

-You need python 3.10 (not tested on other versions) to begin with
+You need python 3.10 (not tested on other versions) to begin with.

 ### Install